Fritule

 Walnut-sized yeasted fritters scented with lemon zest, rum, and brandied raisins, fried golden into round puffs, dusted with powdered sugar.
 The Croatian Advent/Christmas/Carnival sweet — sold from street carts in Zagreb in December, made at home in Dalmatia between New Year's and Mardi Gras.

 Fritule descend from Italian frittelle via Adriatic exchange — Venetian-Croatian cooking shared this dough across the sea.
-The Dalmatian variant is distinguished by the rum (Croatian fishermen's spirit) and the spice profile — anise seed sometimes, definitely lemon zest, often nutmeg.
+The Dalmatian variant is distinguished by the rum (or rakija) and the spice profile — anise seed sometimes, definitely lemon zest, often nutmeg.
 Christmas markets in Zagreb (Advent fest) sell them by the bag; New Year's Eve home tradition has the whole family rolling balls together.
-Maraskino-cherry-version is the Dubrovnik specialty.
+A maraschino-cherry version is made down the southern coast — maraschino being a Dalmatian liqueur, originally from Zadar.

 Bite breaks a thin crisp shell into a stretchy yeasted interior dotted with rum-plump raisins.
 Sweet but not cloying; lemon and nutmeg play in the background; the rum gives a faint adult warmth.
 Powdered sugar dust paints your fingers.
 A glass of mulled wine or coffee alongside.
 Christmas market food at its best.